monaSalih/data-structures-and-algorithms/python/code_challenges/array-binary-search/README.md

 [Here](https://github.com/monaSalih/data-structures-and-algorithms/tree/array-binary-search) you can found alink for pull request for this code chalinge
 <!-- What approach did you take?
 Discuss Why.
 What is the Big O space/time for this approach? -->

+# Time to complete solve
+it take more than 4 hour